iluwatar/java-design-patterns/remote-facade/README.md

 }
 ```

 Now using the `RemoteFacade` class since we have the DTOs.
+The methods take in the DTOs and compute any logic for them in the `Customerdtoassembler`

 ```java
     public class RemoteFacade {